yanqi1711/yanqi.me/src/content/blog/wired-unmanaged.md

 sudo service network-manager restart
 ```

 Then the network manager will work again.
-Thanks to [the author](https://askubuntu.com/users/823734/lou-burnard) of the solution.
+Thanks to [Lou Burnard](https://askubuntu.com/users/823734/lou-burnard) of the solution.